 Jessica Hunt was born and raised in St. Louis, Missouri, where she presently resides.
-She is currently a third year MFA candidate in sculpture at Southern Illinois University Edwardsville.
+She received her MFA in 2018 from Southern Illinois University Edwardsville and currently teaches sculpture at John Burroughs School.
 She has shown in several regional midwestern galleries including the Cedarhurst Center for the Arts, Mildred M. Cox Gallery, and the Praxis Gallery.
 She placed first for her public sculpture, "Bound," from artist and juror David Deming.
 Most recently, she received the Wend Petit Gay Memorial Scholarship.

 The lens through which I make my art that has been ruled between a rigid dichotomy of my mother and father—the emotional and the impassive, the intimate and the reserved.
 Intimacy is the common denominator of my work, whether the objects were arranged as such, inherently built in, or coldly withdrawn—the idea is always present.